-Here are the 3 main criteria we used to find the best sourdough bread makers:
+Here are the 3 main criteria I used to find the best sourdough bread makers:

 - Overall quality

-You can scroll down to our buyers guide to see why these criteria matter.
+You can scroll down to my buyer’s guide to see why these criteria matter.

 Breadmakers aren’t cheap, but if you find the right one it will last for a long time!
 The key is to get one that’s high quality, but won’t break the bank.